yarliganfatih/Tomcat-Deployer/README.md

   package_name : my-java-project
 ----------------------------------------------------------------------------
 Authorized users only.
 All activity may be monitored and reported.
+[ WARN ] Last built my-java-project may not be up-to-date.
+Do you want to rebuild package?
+(Y/n): y
+[ INFO ] mvn build my-java-project success.
 Authorized users only.
 All activity may be monitored and reported. my-java-project.war                                                     100% Do you want to restart tomcat?
 (Y/n):